Diffuse infantile fibromatosis: Treatment and management

 Treatment for diffuse infantile fibromatosis is individualized and depends on the type of treatment that is most appropriate for the type, location, and size of the tumor.
 There are currently no guidelines for treatment due to how rare this disease is and treatment for individuals with the disease was decided on a case-by-case basis.
 Sometimes, these infantile lesions are untreated in hopes of a spontaneous remission, which means the lesion heals without any interventions or treatment.

-While tumor might grow slowly (or even shrink over time) and does not require any intervention, surgery is the most direct treatment option to remove the tumor to prevent organ damage.
-As tumor expands and grows bigger in size, it can lead to life-threatening complications and damage to organs, such as the bones, heart, and lung.
+While the tumor may grow slowly (or even shrink over time) and not require any intervention, surgery is the most direct treatment option to remove the tumor to prevent organ damage.
+As the tumor expands and grows bigger in size, it can lead to life-threatening complications and damage to organs, such as the bones, heart, and lungs.

-In cases that involves vital organs or progression towards vital organs, surgery is highly recommended to avoid further complications and imrove the individual's prognosis.
+In cases involving vital organs or progression towards vital organs, surgery is highly recommended to avoid further complications and improve the prognosis.

-Another treatment option is chemotherapy, and it is recommended when surgery is not an viable treatment option.
-However, in the study "Clinical utility of vinblastine therapeutic drug monitoring for the treatment of infantile myofibroma patients: A case series", the pharmacokinetic parameters of vinblastine (a chemotherapy medication) were studied among four infants with the age ranging between 3-3.5 weeks at the first dose of vinblastine.
+Another treatment option is chemotherapy; it is recommended when surgery is not an viable treatment option.
+However, in the study "Clinical utility of vinblastine therapeutic drug monitoring for the treatment of infantile myofibroma patients: A case series", the pharmacokinetic parameters of vinblastine (a chemotherapy medication) were studied among four infants with the age ranging between 3–3.5 weeks at the first dose of vinblastine.
 The study states that chemotherapy dose adjustment for infants is extremely difficult mainly due to the lack of age-specific pharmacokinetic data sets, and further study needs to be performed in order to establish an evidence-based dosing guidelines for infants.

-Some affected children where surgery could not be performed for any reason or where progression was rapid were treated with a methotrexate and vinblastine combination treatment with success.
+Some affected children where surgery could not be performed for any reason or where progression was rapid were successfully treated with a combination of methotrexate and vinblastine.

 Outcomes and prognosis

 There is a relatively good prognosis for solitary and multicentric myofibromatosis without visceral involvement.
-This is due to the spontaneous regression of tumors which generally occurs within 18 to 24 months after diagnosis.
-In multicentric myofibromatosis with visceral involvement multiple organs can be affected, resulting in a high rate of mortality for these individuals.
-Published cohorts of 28 to 31 children with multicentric myofibromatosis with visceral involvement reported mortality rates of 76-93%.
+This is due to the spontaneous regression of tumors, which generally occurs within 18 to 24 months after diagnosis.
+In multicentric myofibromatosis with visceral involvement, multiple organs can be affected, resulting in a high rate of mortality for these individuals.
+Published cohorts of 28 to 31 children with multicentric myofibromatosis with visceral involvement reported mortality rates of 76–93%.
 The high rates were mostly attributed to cardiopulmonary and gastrointestinal complications.

 Epidemiology

-This disorder affect less than 3,000 children in the United States.
-Infantile fibromatosis is found to affect 1 out of 150,000 babies, commonly under the age of 2 years old, however, the statistics for diffused infantile fibromatosis is unknown due to the rare nature of the disease.
+This disorder affects less than 3,000 children in the United States.
+Infantile fibromatosis is found to affect 1 out of 150,000 babies, commonly under the age of 2 years; however, the statistics for diffused infantile fibromatosis are unknown due to the rare nature of the disease.

 History

-Not much is known about the history and first discovery of infantile myofibromatosis; however, it is speculated to have been first identified by Williams and Schrum and Dr. A.P.
-Stout in 1954.
+Not much is known about the history and first discovery of infantile myofibromatosis; however, it is speculated to have been first identified by Williams and Schrum and Dr. A. P. Stout in 1954.
 The official name of infantile myofibromatosis was given in 1981 by Dr. Enzinger and Dr. Chung.
 Since then, a few case studies have been done by various researchers.